How a convicted criminal can buy a famous English football club

 An MP and property developer, Christakis Giovani, said: “We help people take a passport, why not?
 I think we have a way to help.”

-Finally, the president of the Parliament, Demetris Syllouris, the de facto vice president of Cyprus, told Billy to pass on a message to Mr X. He asked Mr X to come to Cyprus and said he would provide any support he can, using all levels of the state.
+Finally, the president of the Parliament, Demetris Syllouris, the de facto vice president of Cyprus, told Bill to pass on a message to Mr X. He asked Mr X to come to Cyprus and said he would provide any support he can, using all levels of the state.

 We told the story of Cyprus passports in a documentary called The Cyprus Papers Undercover, released in October 2020.
 Within days of its release Giovani and Syllouris resigned, the Cyprus passport scheme was scrapped, the EU and the Cyprus government launched investigations and weeks of anti-corruption protests erupted on the streets of Nicosia.